Greatest Literature banner

-The Greatest Science Literature
+The Greatest Works of Science

-This selection of sixty-six science works is based on the continuing research carried out for The Greatest Literature of All Time and additional research into scientific literature acclaimed by the world's readers, writers, critics and scholars.
+This selection of science works is based on the continuing research carried out for The Greatest Literature of All Time and additional research into scientific literature acclaimed by the world's readers, writers, critics and scholars.

-The list is continually updated as new works are discovered and appreciation of older works evolves.
+This list is updated as new works are discovered and appreciation of older works evolves.
 Please note the revision date when citing the list.

-Latest update: June 2, 2025
+Latest update: September 8, 2025

 c.330 BCE